Age Discrimination in the Workplace

 An example of direct age discrimination would be a situation where an employer makes an unjustified decision to promote a younger employee rather than an older employee who has higher levels of performance than his or her counterpart.
 Direct discrimination cannot be objectively justified in a similar way to indirect age discrimination.
 An example of indirect age discrimination may be a policy which requires individuals to obtain certain academic qualifications which could disadvantage older workers who were prevented from having the opportunity from a date obtaining such a qualification due to their age.
 However, this could be shown to be a proportionate means of achieving a legitimate aim in which case it would be justifiable.

-It is important for employers to address ageist or age discriminatory behaviour in the workplace due to the fact that age discrimination, as with any form of discrimination, gives rise to a claim for unlimited damages in the Employment Tribunal.
+It is important for employers to address ageist or age-discriminatory behaviour in the workplace due to the fact that age discrimination, as with any form of discrimination, gives rise to a claim for unlimited damages in the Employment Tribunal.
 Individuals claiming age discrimination can claim compensation related to their loss of salary, which is not subject to any limit, as well as a sum which is attributed to injury to feelings.
-Unlike unfair dismissal claims, an age discrimination or any type of discrimination claim does not apply limits on the damages that employees can recover and therefore, those damages can run into significantly high figures.
+Unlike unfair dismissal claims, age discrimination or any type of discrimination claim does not apply limits on the damages that employees can recover and therefore, those damages can run into significantly high figures.

 Age Discrimination Reading

-Employers would be well advised to apply age neutral recruitment processes by ensuring that advertisements and job descriptions are age neutral and focus on the competences of the role rather than any age-related criteria including in some cases qualifications.
+Employers would be well advised to apply age-neutral recruitment processes by ensuring that advertisements and job descriptions are age neutral and focus on the competencies of the role rather than any age-related criteria including in some cases qualifications.
 HR department should ensure that hiring managers are trained to recognise and counteract their own biases which could give rise to expensive claims of age discrimination.
 Employers should apply flexible working policies to ensure that the business case is for the needs of employees at different stages of their life which could include remote working options and phased retirement plans as well as an entitlement to work flexible hours.
 Regular training should be provided to all employees to ensure that no unconscious bias is applied within the workplace culture.

 Individuals who have a claim for age discrimination would be advised to contact ACAS to commence the early conciliation process within three months of any act or omission that gives rise to a claim for age discrimination.
 This triggers the early conciliation process which is an opportunity for the individual and the employer to consult to determine whether or not the dispute can be resolved amicably.
 If the dispute can be resolved amicably, this typically leads to a COT3 Agreement being signed by both parties as evidence of the agreement which has been reached in relation to any financial settlement and a waiver of claims by the individual concerned.